Longworth House Office Building

 Government building in Washington, D.C.

 The Longworth House Office Building (LHOB) is one of five office buildings used by the United States House of Representatives.
 The building is located south of the Capitol, bounded by Independence Avenue, New Jersey Avenue, C Street S.E., and South Capitol Street, in southeast Washington.
-It has a floor area of 599675 sqft and has a total of 251 congressional offices and suites, five large committee rooms, seven small committee rooms, and a large assembly room in which the House Ways and Means Committee assembles.
+It has a floor area of 599675 sqft and has a total of 251 congressional offices and suites, five large committee rooms, seven small committee rooms, a large assembly room in which the House Ways and Means Committee assembles, and a secondary office or headquarters' annex for the Government Accountability Office.

 The building was named in 1962 in honor of former speaker of the House Nicholas Longworth of Ohio, who served as speaker from 1925 until the Republicans lost their majority in 1931.
 He died that year, and the building was authorized the same year.

 Description

 With a floor area of just under 600000 sqft, it is the smallest of the House office buildings.

 "Because of its position on a sloping site, the rusticated base of the Longworth Building varies in height from two to four stories.
 Above this granite base stand the three principal floors, which are faced with white marble.
 Ionic columns supporting a well-proportioned entablature are used for the building's five porticoes, the principal one of which is topped by a pediment.
 Two additional stories are partially hidden by a marble balustrade.
 It presents a somewhat more restrained appearance than the neighboring Cannon Building, which was designed in the more theatrical Beaux Arts style.
 The Longworth Building takes its place along with the National Gallery of Art (1941) and the Jefferson Memorial (1943) as one of Washington's best examples of the Neo-classical Revival style".